norberttech/homebridge-ch-ac/README.md

 # Control Gree and partners Air Conditioning with homekit

-This plugins is based on https://github.com/duculete/homebridge-gree-ac.
+This plugins is based on https://github.com/ddenisyuk/homebridge-gree-heatercooler.
-Diff:
-- uses HeaterCooler instead Thermostat;
-- no need external temperature sensor and mqtt.

-Should work with all Gree and partners (EWPE Smart APP) AC.
+Should work with all Cooper&Hunter AC controlled by EWPE Smart APP.

 ## Requirements
 - NodeJS (>=8.9.3) with NPM

 For each AC device you need to add an accessory and specify the IP address of the device.

 ## Usage Example:
 ```